ApeCommerce/ape-commerce/common/README.md

-# Common library
+# Ape Commerce Common

-The common library is shared by API, Admin and Store projects.
+The common library is shared by API, Admin and Store apps.

 ## Setup